 - Mix up the cross mix - The cross mix for these Soft Hot Cross Buns is just a flour and water mixture that you pipe on just before baking.

-- Bake the Hot Cross Buns - The Hot Cross Buns hang out in the oven for 30 minutes, then are brushed with a sugar syrup and are ready to enjoy!
+- Bake the Hot Cross Buns - The Hot Cross Buns hang out in the oven for 30 minutes, then are brushed with a sugar syrup glaze and are ready to enjoy!

 Super Soft Hot Cross Bun FAQ

 YES.
 You do.
 I tried without and it didn't go well at all.
+Bread flour is also called strong flour or high grade in other parts of the world.

 Yes!
 Just use the '2x' button on the recipe card.
 You can use a 9"x13" (20cmx30cm) pan or just a baking sheet to make these on.